SidraaAbdullah/quick-rating-backend/README.md

-# Pourboir Backend Server
+# Quick Rating Backend Server
 # Project Title
- The app allows anyone to rate waiters after visiting a restaurant
+ The app allows anyone to rate staff after visiting a place

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See deployment for notes on how to deploy the project on a live system.